Divine Lorraine Hotel: Father Divine and the International Peace Mission Movement

 In 1948, the building was sold to Father Divine (Reverend Major Jealous Divine) for $485,000.
 Father Divine was the leader of the International Peace Mission movement.
 After purchasing the building, Father Divine renamed it the Divine Lorraine Hotel.
 His hotel was the first of its class in Philadelphia, or indeed in the United States, to be fully racially integrated.
 The Divine Lorraine was open to all races and religions, men and women who were willing to follow the rules of the movement.
 Among others, the rules included no smoking, no drinking, no profanity, and no undue mixing of the sexes, with men and women residing on different floors of the building.
-Additionally, guests and residents were expected to uphold a certain level of modesty, meaning that women were expected to wear long skirts - pants were not allowed.
+Additionally, guests and residents were expected to uphold a certain level of modesty, meaning that women were expected to wear long skirts – pants were not allowed.
 Believing that all people were equal in the sight of God, Father Divine was involved in many social welfare activities as well.
 For example, after purchasing the hotel, several parts of it were transformed for public use.
 The 10th-floor auditorium was converted to a place of worship.
 The movement also opened the kitchen on the first floor as a public dining room where persons from the community were able to purchase and eat low-cost meals for 25 cents.

 The Divine Lorraine received a historical marker from the Pennsylvania Historical and Museum Commission in 1994 and was listed on the National Register of Historic Places in 2002 as a site significant in terms of both architectural and civil rights history.

 Abandonment

 The building was closed in 1999 and sold in 2000 by the International Peace Mission.
 In May 2006 it was resold to Lorraine Hotel LP. to be converted into apartments.
 Development never came to fruition but furnishings were sold while floors, paneling, and other architectural items were removed by salvage companies.
 The building was reduced to a hollow shell, covered with graffiti, with windows boarded up or open to the weather.

 The Universal Peace Mission Movement still exists in the form of a network of independent churches, businesses, and religious orders.
-Its followers operated another hotel, the Divine Tracy in West Philadelphia, which they sold in 2006.
-It is now the Axis Apartments.
+Its followers operated another hotel, the Divine Tracy in West Philadelphia, which they sold in 2006 and is now the Axis Apartments.